dotnet/docs/docs/framework/network-programming/tls.md

 ### Azure Guest OS registry settings

-The Azure Guest OS image for [Azure Cloud Services](https://azure.microsoft.com/services/cloud-services/) already has the `SchUseStrongCrypto` registry key set to a value of 1.
+The Azure Guest OS Family 5 image for [Azure Cloud Services](https://azure.microsoft.com/services/cloud-services/) already has the `SchUseStrongCrypto` registry key set to a value of 1.
 For more information, see [SchUseStrongCrypto](#schusestrongcrypto).

 Set the [SystemDefaultTlsVersions](#systemdefaulttlsversions) registry key to 1.
 See [Configuring security via the Windows Registry](#configuring-security-via-the-windows-registry).